Constannnnnt/Deep-Learning-for-Computer-Vision/README.md

 # Deep-Learning-for-Computer-Vision
-Deep Learning for Computer Vision, COMP4901J @ HKUST
+Deep Learning for Computer Vision, COMP4901J @ HKUST.
+This is actually an imitation course as CS231n @ Stanford.
+Therefore, the lecture notes and assignments are the same except the last assignment.

 This repository may consist of four assignments for COMP4901J.